ibm-cloud-docs/containers/cs_edge.md

       ```
       {: screen}

     2. Confirm that no ALB pods are deployed to non-edge nodes.
-Example:
       ```
       kubectl describe nodes -l dedicated!=edge | grep alb
       ```